Neumora Therapeutics (NMRA)

 Michael Milligan, Chief Financial Officer

-Michael Milligan became Chief Financial Officer of Neumora Therapeutics, Inc. effective February 14, 2025.
-He joined Neumora in December 2021 as Senior Vice President of Finance and Principal Accounting Officer, where he was instrumental in guiding the company through its financial milestones, including a successful IPO in 2023.
-Prior to Neumora, Mr. Milligan served as Vice President of Finance and Corporate Controller at Y-Mabs Therapeutics, Inc., and before that, as Vice President of Finance and Corporate Controller at Acorda Therapeutics, Inc. His experience also includes serving as Executive Vice President and Chief Financial Officer at New Haven Pharmaceuticals, Inc., and as Vice President and Chief Accounting Officer at Shionogi, Inc. He began his career in public accounting at KPMG LLP and Ernst & Young LLP.
+Michael Milligan is Neumora's Chief Financial Officer.
+He joined Neumora in December 2021 as Senior Vice President of Finance and Principal Accounting Officer and was instrumental in the company's successful IPO in 2023.
+Prior to Neumora, he served as Vice President of Finance and Corporate Controller at Y-Mabs Therapeutics, Inc. His experience also includes roles as Vice President of Finance and Corporate Controller at Acorda Therapeutics, Inc., Executive Vice President and Chief Financial Officer at New Haven Pharmaceuticals, Inc., and Vice President and Chief Accounting Officer at Shionogi, Inc. Milligan began his career in public accounting at KPMG LLP and Ernst & Young LLP.
+He is a Certified Public Accountant.

 AI Analysis | Feedback